-If a few bulbs are planted, the gardener can use a trowel, a dibber or a unique tool for planting bulbs.
-If a lot of bulbs are going to be planted, they might want to dig a trench and plant many at once.
-Some gardeners who long for a more natural look toss bucketfuls of bulbs over the planting area, and plant them where they fall.
-This is also fun for kids.
+If a few bulbs are planted, the gardener can use a trowel, a dibber, or a unique tool for planting bulbs.
+If many bulbs are going to be planted, they might want to dig a trench, planting many at once.
+Some gardeners who long for a more natural look toss bucketfuls of bulbs over the planting area and plant them where they fall.
+That is also fun for kids.

 One caveat about digging a trench is that different size bulbs have different planting requirements.
-Since the rule of thumb is to plant a bulbthree times as thick as it is long, bulbs will need to be planted at different depths.
-The depth is also determined by the type of soil.
-Bulbs are planted a bit less intensely in clay soils and more deeply in the sandy soil.
-If the soil is amended with a lot of compost or other nutrients, the bulb should be planted thicker than usual.
+Since the rule of thumb is to plant a bulb three times as thick as it is long, bulbs will need to be planted at different depths.
+The type of soil also determines the depth.
+Bulbs are planted a bit less intensely in clay soils and more deeply in sandy soil.
+If the soil is amended with many compost or other nutrients, You should plant the bulb thicker than usual.
 Another rule of three states that bulbs should be three bulb-widths apart from each other.
 Bulbs grow best if they’re not crowded together.

-Fertilizer for bulbs should be rich in phosphorus.
-Bags of fertilizer show the ratio of nitrogen, phosphorus, and potassium in that order,so the gardener should buy fertilizer whose second number is higher than the first and the third.
+Fertilizers for bulbs should be rich in phosphorus.
+Bags of fertilizer show the ratio of nitrogen, phosphorus, and potassium in that order, so the gardener should buy fertilizer whose second number is higher than the first and the third.
 Toss the recommended amount of compost into the hole, then cover it with soil so the fertilizer won’t burn the emerging roots.
 Gardeners can also fertilize the bulbs as they’re growing.

 Planting the BulbMaster gardeners are always surprised at how many people plant bulbs upside down!
-The bulb should be planted with its basal plate down.
+It would be best if you planted the bulb with its basal plate down.
 The pointed end of the bulb should point up.
 The basal plate should have good contact with the soil to keep the roots from drying out when they emerge.
 If a gardener can’t tell which end is up, they should lay the bulb on its side.

 Cover the bulb, firmly press down the soil, water, add more soil, and tamp it down again.
-Another tip is for the gardener to plant a flag or a marker at the spot to remind them of where they put the bulb.
-Tags made of non-rusting metal such as copper are useful.
+A tip is for gardeners to plant a flag or a marker at the spot to remind them where they put the bulb.
+Tags made of non-rusting metal such as copper are helpful.
 They also add some needed nutrients to the soil.